getethos/ethos-design-system/src/components/NumberInput/NumberInput.md

 />
 ```

-This one sets a `regular eye-slash icon`, which results in the number input with regular eye-slash icon.
+This one sets a `regular eye-slash icon`, which results in the number input with regular eye-slash icon. `iconPrefix="far"` is the prefix for regular icons.
+Please refer to https://fontawesome.com/v5/docs/apis/javascript/import-icons for more information about iconPrefix.
 ```jsx
 import createNumberMask from 'text-mask-addons/dist/createNumberMask' import { NumberInput } from './index.js';